 Please use smart quotes in your manuscript.
 Sometimes they are called “curly” quotes.
 I have, on many occasions, run into problems with an author using a sans-serif font, or straight quotes, and then discovering later after I’ve formatted the book that all of the quotation marks are upside down for some strange reason.
 Click here for a little tutorial about smart quotes.

-Page Breaks (within the text)
+Section Breaks (within the text)

 Like that above.
 Just space.
 Many authors like to include a little image in that space, or asterisks.
 And, for the eBook format, I suggest using asterisks or another text mark to indicate ALL page breaks, as it will show up clearer in the flowing text that there is an actual break.